tdcosim/TDcoSim/docs/user_guide/user_guide_cosimulation_details.md

 ## Assumptions in current software version

 1. It is assumed that all the distribution feeders connected to the transmission system load bus have the same characteristics.
 Hence only one distribution feeder is simulated in an OpenDSS instance.
 The power output from the single feeder is then multiplied with a scaling factor (calculated automatically by TDcoSim) so that we can match the rated load at the transmission bus with the total load from all the feeders connected to the bus.
-2. No Sub-station is explicity added to the distribution network model by TDcoSim to interface the T bus with the distribution feeder.
+2. No Sub-station is explicitly added to the distribution network model by TDcoSim to interface the T bus with the distribution feeder.
 However if the user provided distribution network model comes with a sub-station, then it is used.

 ## T&D interface
 The transmission system simulator (TSS) and distribution system simulator (DSS) are separate programs with their own solution methods. **TDcoSim** is responsible for exchanging data and synchronizing their runs.